evanharmon/evanharmon/README.md

 ### 🌇 My Latest Adventure
 Founded an R&D Cloud team at iZotope with [Jonathan Shapiro](https://www.linkedin.com/in/jonathan-shapiro-7b89748/).
-Created groundbreaking new apps with cloud DSP architectures with the help of a dream team of:
+Created groundbreaking new apps in the areas of mastering, audio repair, and song idea generation using cloud DSP architectures

+Huge 📣 out the most highly performing team I've ever been a part of:

 * [Theo Petsas](https://www.linkedin.com/in/theofilos-petsas-b7282b137/)
 * [Ryan McHenry](https://www.linkedin.com/in/ryanmarshallmc/)